DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 - For ssh errors, it might be easier to setup an [ssh connection setup](https://www.digitalocean.com/community/tutorials/how-to-configure-custom-connection-options-for-your-ssh-client) in `~/.ssh/config`

 * * *

 ## Remote Desktop

-The given terraform example setup already has remote desktop port enabled.
-The user only needs to install rdp package dependencies on the remote server and local client.
+The subt terraform example has remote desktop port enabled.
+  - The user needs to install `rdp` package dependencies on the VM and on the localhost client

 **Connect to your VM using VPN**

         # ssh into your VM
         ssh [username]@[private IP]

-**Install desktop enviornment on remote host**
+**Install desktop enviornment (remote host VM)**

         sudo apt-get update
         sudo apt-get -y install xfce4